tkotani/test/README.md

 For each machine you have to prepare your own make.inc.foobar (There are samples.
 Here is the case of make.inc.ifort.cmd), and do
 >ln -s make.inc.ifort.cmd make.inc
 to make a soft like make.inc -> make.inc.cmd

-(Q. What is soft link foo -> bar?
- A. "foo" is an alias of the file "bar").
+*Q. What is soft link foo -> bar?
+A. "foo" is an alias of the file "bar".

 Then you have to run
 >make
 >make install
 >make install2
 Before this, you have to set blas and lapack in fpge/exec/make.inc.
 (for ifort, -mkl is enough.
 LIBMATH= should be the same as that in Make.inc.*.
 "make install" copy requied files to your ~/bin.

 [Caution!: we often see "Segmentation fault"due to stacksize limit (See the size by a command "ulimit -a").